behrangi/shorturl/README.md

 http://localhost:8080/

-You can speed up the project by increasing blocking queue size and bulk sinze in config You can scale easily this app to multiple servers, all locks are managed by jpa
+You can speed up the project by increasing blocking queue size and bulk size in config You can scale easily this app to multiple servers, all locks are managed by jpa